I was talking to an omnichannel executive at a major retailer, and he shared an interesting story with me.

-He and his daughter were driving in Midwest USA when they saw a truck next to them that read: “Anything, Anywhere, Anytime.”
+He and his daughter were driving in Midwest USA when they saw a truck that read: “Anything, Anywhere, Anytime.”
 His daughter turned to him and asked, “Dad, isn’t that what you are trying to do at your company?”.
 He smiled and nodded, however, he didn’t have a good answer to her question.
-It got him thinking: If a trucking company is talking about this, how could traditional omni-channel create a lasting differentiation for his or her company?.
+It got him thinking: If a trucking company is talking about this, how could traditional omnichannel create a lasting differentiation for his or her company?
 The executive took this experience back to his company and used it to drive a more holistic transformation that includes elements of Omni-Channel, but goes much further than a traditional Omni-Channel Initiative.

 Not really, but a superior Customer Experience is!
-It was the heart of retailing yesterday, even more relevant today and will remain at the core of retailing in future.
+It was the heart of retailing yesterday, even more relevant today, and will remain at the core of retailing in the future.
 How many retailers have a truly cross-function leader responsible for Customer Experience who is not the CEO?

 Omni-channel is a key driver of Customer Experience.
 While having a person spearhead the Omni-channel initiative is important, creating a broader role to enable a winning Customer Experience is vital.
-The obvious question this raises is “why do we not see this role more frequently?”
-For one, Customer Experience touches every aspect of the organization which makes it difficult to define responsibility and accountability.
-It inevitably creates a matrix organization which is difficult to manage.
-But the value of re-purposing the existing role or creating a new role is huge to a retailers.
+The obvious question this raises is, “why do we not see this role more frequently?”
+For one, Customer Experience touches every aspect of the organization, which makes it difficult to define responsibility and accountability.
+It inevitably creates a matrix organization that is difficult to manage.
+But the value of re-purposing the existing role or creating a new role is huge to retailers.

-The discussion about Omni-channel or Customer Experience czar is important because it sets the tone for how an organization prioritizes and executes upon improvement initiatives.
-Today, these investments might be skewed towards Omni-channel without a full understanding of the overall Customer Experience, what is the benefit of each initiative and how the various initiatives are being synchronized.
+The discussion about omnichannel or customer experience czar is important because it sets the tone for how an organization prioritizes and executes improvement initiatives.
+Today, these investments might be skewed towards Omni-channel without a full understanding of the overall Customer Experience, the benefit of each initiative, and how the various initiatives are being synchronized.

-In summary, Omni-channel is important but it should be evaluated and synchronized in the broader context of Customer Experience.
-Organizationally, broadening the responsibility of a Omni-channel executive to total Customer Experience can be very beneficial to a retailer.
+In summary, Omni-channel is important, but it should be evaluated and synchronized in the broader context of Customer Experience.
+Organizationally, broadening the responsibility of an omnichannel executive to total Customer Experience can be very beneficial to a retailer.